Volunteers:

-In the earlier years the volunteers of the Quakertown Fire Company were mostly agricultural related families and working people from the local community.
+In years past, the volunteers of the Quakertown Fire Company were mostly agricultural related families and working people from the local community.
 Since that time, the demands on the Fire Company and the demographics of the region changed.
 Fire Company don't have the rural families with local employees anymore, nor do our volunteers have as much time to commit to the fund raising aspects of the Quakertown Fire Company, resulting in fewer volunteers.

 At this point, with calls rising over 10% annually, the Fire Company looked to the residents of Franklin Township for stability.
 They could no longer continue to fund the Fire Company by cooking breakfasts and soliciting for funds from the public to keep them going.